 Technology has been a critical driver of change for FMCG companies, and 2020 may see them ramping up their technological transformation.
-These companies will focus on greater operational efficiencies, mainly in response to the slowing down consumption in rural areas.
+These companies will focus on greater operational efficiencies, mainly in response to the slowing down of consumption in rural areas.
 Retail Intelligence platforms will lead the technology pack to provide the data insights required by these enterprises to match production to consumption, increase outlet coverage and motivate field teams to ensure both satisfied retailers and consumers.
 Here are the top FMCG trends for 2020.

 TREND 01: Migration of Linear Supply Chains to Connected Supply Chains

 In India’s push-based distribution, brands push products to distributors who in turn service a group of 200-250 retailers.
 If a retailer requires stock that is not available with a distributor, then the latter sends a request to the brand.
 The brand ships the inventory to the distributor, who then forwards it to the retailer.
 Wouldn’t it have been more efficient if the request had gone to another distributor who had the stock?
-Wouldn’t it be better for the ecosystem if it followed a connected supply chain where distributors connect with retailers and vice versa in real-time?
+Wouldn’t it be better for the ecosystem if it followed a connected supply chain where distributors connect with retailers and vice versa in real time?

 Bausch & Lomb, one of the oldest and largest manufacturers of eye care products and lenses in the world, was able to improve its customer service by migrating to connected supply chains.
-By implementing Bizom’s retail intelligence platform and Retailer App, they enabled approximately 6,000 retailers to place their orders and track fulfilment 24×7, 365 days on their mobile phones.
+By implementing Bizom’s retail intelligence platform and Retailer App, they enabled approximately 6,000 retailers to place their orders and track fulfillment 24×7, 365 days, on their mobile phones.
 The app improved order accuracy and brought predictability and accountability into the supply chain systems.

-TREND 02: A Tech-Focus will Help Boost Rural Growth
+TREND 02: A Tech-Focus Will Help Boost Rural Growth

 Depressed growth has been due to more than slowing down consumption.
 Wholesale distributors or local me-toos have traditionally fulfilled rural needs.
 So brands don’t know which outlet in which village is serviced by the wholesaler.
-It gives the wholesaler undue advantage where he can switch brands and loyalty for meagre benefits or reduce stock movement of particular a particular brand to provide a competitive advantage to another.
+It gives the wholesaler an undue advantage where he can switch brands and loyalty for meager benefits or reduce the stock movement of particular a particular brand to provide a competitive advantage to another.
 Brands have often lost market shares due to inconsistent service from their rural distributors.

 Digital solutions and retail intelligence platforms place the performance of a brand squarely in its hands.
-Brands can digitise not only their salesforce but also distributors to ensure direct servicing of outlets in rural.
-Mobile tech solutions like Bizom can help companies to drive growth and overcome challenges of low-speed internet connectivity, offline sync of data, and rural distributor digitisation through mobiles and smartphones.
+Brands can digitize not only their salesforce but also distributors to ensure direct servicing of outlets in rural.
+Mobile tech solutions like Bizom can help companies to drive growth and overcome challenges of low-speed internet connectivity, offline sync of data, and rural distributor digitization through mobiles and smartphones.
 It is thereby making rural a primary lever of growth for brands.